Test-Time Training on Nearest Neighbors for Large Language Models: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Sasha Rush for tremendously helpful conversations at an early stage of the project.
-We thank Carsten Eickhoff and Tatsunori Hashimoto for helpful feedback and suggestions.
-Yu Sun would like to thank his other PhD advisor, Alexei A. Efros, and his mentor and manager at Meta, Xinlei Chen, for their help in the general idea of this project.
+We also thank Carsten Eickhoff and Tatsunori Hashimoto for helpful feedback and suggestions.
+Yu Sun would like to thank his other PhD advisor, Alexei A. Efros, his internship manager at Meta, Xinlei Chen, and his friend, Beidi Chen, for their help in the general idea of this project.
 Yu Sun is supported in part by Oracle Cloud credits and related resources provided by the Oracle for Research program.